 - These days you'll need to decide whether this will be a traditional 'girls only' event or a couples party, often referred to as a "Jack and Jill" shower.

 - Any time of day is acceptable, but most often showers are afternoon events.

-- Games that can serve as ice breakers for the party are a particularly good idea if a large number of the guests don't already know one another.
+- Make your guests feel comfortable and have fun with bridal shower games.
+Planning a few of these games is a particularly good idea if a large number of the guests don't already know one another.

 - Encourage the bride to register for gifts.
 With so many couples living on their own before getting married, it's difficult for guests to guess which things they still need.